The Rhythmic Tunes Of Hornbill Music Festival

 Photo: Anonymousme / Wikimedia Commons

 Kohima, the heart of the Hornbill Music Festival, transforms into a vibrant musical haven during the event.
-The Naga Heritage Village in Kisama has become a cultural melting pot, hosting multiple stages where artists from local, national, and international backgrounds showcase their talents.
-Genres range from rock and jazz to folk and indigenous music.
-The village’s traditional Naga morung (youth dormitories) and the natural amphitheatre create a unique, culturally rich backdrop for performances.
-Kohima’s cool climate and scenic beauty enhance the festival’s magical atmosphere, attracting visitors from across the globe to this musical extravaganza.
+The Naga Heritage Village in Kisama becomes a cultural melting pot, hosting multiple stages where artists from local, national, and international backgrounds showcase their talents, with genres ranging from rock and jazz to folk and indigenous music.
+Visitors exploring places to visit in Kohima can also enjoy the traditional Naga morung (youth dormitories) and the natural amphitheatre, which provide a culturally rich backdrop for performances.
+With its cool climate and scenic beauty, the festival offers unique things to do in Kohima, making it a must-visit destination for music lovers and travellers alike.

 Timings: Usually held in December, coinciding with the main Hornbill Festival